WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 connectivity layer, the transport layer, the media layer, and the control layer.

-The connectivity layer uses a simplified version of ICE [@I-D.ietf-ice-rfc5245bis], called snowflake, to find connectivity between endpoints and change the connectivity from one address to another as different networks become available or disappear.
+The connectivity layer uses a simplified version of ICE, called snowflake [@I-D.jennings-dispatch-snowflake], to find connectivity between endpoints and change the connectivity from one address to another as different networks become available or disappear.
+It is based on ideas from [@I-D.jennings-mmusic-ice-fix].

 The transport layer uses QUIC to provide a hop by hop encrypted, congestion controlled transport of media.
 Although QUIC does not